kamuz/top-wordpress/readme.md

 * Theme Check - scan your theme and make sure that it uses the latest WordPress standards and practices
 * Log Deprecated Notices - track of the usage of deprecated files, functions and arguments
 * Simply Show Hooks - simpler way to see these hooks by displaying them in-line on the page that you are on
-* [GenerateWP](https://generatewp.com/generator/) - the easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's

-## Forms

-* Contact Form 7 - manage multiple contact forms and you can customize the form and the mail contents flexibly with simple markup
-* Ninja Forms - create the form you want, when you want with a simple drag and drop interface provided by the very powerful Ninja Forms framework.

 ## System

-* WP Quick Install - downloading, decompressing, uploading, plugins and themes installation in one place
-* BackWPup - save your complete installation including /wp-content/ and push them to an external Backup Service, like Dropbox, S3, FTP and many more
 * All-in-One WP Migration - backup all site by one click without any settings
 * WordPress Reset - reset WordPress to its initial state
 * Wordfence Security - security plugin provides free enterprise-class WordPress security